 December 2001.
 Scott and I packed a lot into our three-night stay.
-We bought camcorders in the electrical district, in preparation for a movie we never got around to making.
+We bought camcorders in the electrical district in preparation for a movie we never got around to making.
 We played pool at a bar called The Billabong and had lunch at The Dubai Creek Golf & Yacht Club.
 This photo was taken at The Dubai Museum, which is housed within the city’s oldest structure, Al Fahidi Fort.
-Charting the city’s evolution from a pearling village to global financial powerhouse, the museum’s exhibits walked us through the Bedouin lifestyle, the fishing industry, the discovery of oil and important archeological findings.
+Charting the city’s evolution from a pearling village to global financial powerhouse, the museum’s exhibits walked us through Bedouin culture, the fishing industry, the discovery of oil and important archeological findings.
 I don’t remember why this bed was important, I just recall the accompanying sign telling me not to lie on it.

 December 2001.
 You can’t leave Dubai without crossing the creek (Al Khor) in a water taxi, known locally as an abra.
 We timed our visit for sunset, which was suitably spectacular, despite my camera’s opposing testimony.
 I also remember the contrasting mix of Dubai’s traditional past and turbo-paced present-future.
-There were wooden shacks, marble minarets and cloud-piercing skyscrapers alongside at least a dozen under construction high-rises.
+There were wooden shacks, marble minarets and cloud-piercing skyscrapers alongside at least a dozen under-construction high-rises.
 “Dubai changing changing changing” our driver told us, with a disapproving tut.
 I wonder if even he could have imagined just how much change there’d eventually be.